St Andrew's Church, Haughton-le-Skerne

-St Andrew's Church is a Church of England parish church in Haughton-le-Skerne, Darlington.
+St Andrew's Church is a Church of England parish church in Haughton-le-Skerne, Darlington, County Durham.
 The church is a Grade I listed building.

 History

 The church was originally built in the 12th century and restored in the 15th century.
 In 1795, it was expanded with the addition of transepts, a vestry and a south porch.
 Notable original features include Norman windows, pews, a pulpit and lectern that date to 1662 (the year of the Act of Uniformity), and a 15th-century font cover.
 It is the oldest church in Darlington.

 Present day

 On 28 April 1952, the church was designated a Grade I listed building.

 From 1993 to 2009, St Andrew's was associated with a church plant in a local school: having been closed because of a lack of leadership, the plant merged back into St Andrew's.
 The church stands in the Open Evangelical tradition of the Church of England.